 Refusal to eat because of an upset stomach is not a health crisis, and not always a cause for concern.
 Dogs are scavengers!
-They get their noses into things they shouldn’t, and investigate with their mouths.
+They get their noses into things they shouldn’t and investigate with their mouths.
 Your dog could have gotten into any number of things in your house or yard, or while out on a walk.
-Stress, heat, recent vaccinations, flea treatments and other medications can also cause your dog to temporarily refuse food.
+Change in weather, flea treatments and other medications can also cause your dog to temporarily refuse food.

 If his mood and activity are relatively normal, and he’s not repetitively vomiting or having watery diarrhea, missing a meal or two may be just what he needs.
 Give his digestive system a break and a chance to clear out whatever is irritating his stomach.
 Ensure he gets plenty of fluids (goat’s milk or bone broth work well to entice your dog to drink more while providing some nutrition), and your dog should be feeling much better soon.